Bugle 4143 - Official Coronavirus Survival Guide

 Up until then, when Mendeleev laid out that there were loads of different elements, no one really knew that metal wasn't just metal, but was in fact lots of different types of metal, or that gases couldn't be categorized as either air or stinky air.

-Thanks a fk of a lot, you dead bastard.
+Thanks a f ⁇ of a lot, you dead bastard.

-Obviously it's Britain, so at panic stations the panic trains are running late.
+Here in Britain, we are at panic stations.
+Obviously, it's Britain, so at panic stations, the panic trains are running late.

 This is bad.